ascendro/redmine_issue_reminder/README.markdown

 [Plugin page on redmine.org](http://www.redmine.org/plugins/redmine_mail_reminder)

-Compatible with redmine 3.0 (Developing on master branch)
+Compatible with redmine 3.0, 2.6, 2.5, 2.0 (on branch master, redmine2.6, redmine2.5, redmine2.0 respectively)

 Plugin provides an easy to use interface to set up automatic email reminder to every project.
 Every reminder uses a custom query with all their filter options to select issues